 Background: Spirited Caravans was initiated as a process to determine how the existing infrastructure in the city could be used in parasitic and symbiotic ways for a decentralized cultural program which is in the midst of where people live, work and play and responds to them in a more direct way.
-As part of this process a mobile cultural space called the DOT is being designed.
+As part of this process, a mobile cultural space called the DOT is being designed.

-The last few years has seen many efforts in Bangalore to expand the kinds of spaces cultural workers have available to them.
+The last few years have seen many efforts in Bangalore to expand the kinds of spaces cultural workers have available to them.
 We’ve seen the emergence of residency spaces (Bar1, 1shantiroad), artist-run galleries (Samuha), projects in the public spaces of Bangalore (numerous) and to say that there’s been interest among many groups (art, activist, community media…) to seek out alternative spaces which can play an active discursive, expressive and social role will not be a tall claim.

 About DOT: The DOT is a mobile cultural space to be used for a diverse set of curated artistic and cultural projects proposed by the community of creative-practitioners and amateurs in Bangalore.
 It is conceived to be a compact (8’ X 15’) space which can allow small groups (10-15 people) to work on their projects.
 “Children and the city” will be the broad theme of the proposals selected for happening in the DOT in 2009.
-The theme will comprise of a series of sub-themes that relate children to urban farming, art education, theatre, craft, astronomy and night sky exploration and urban design.
+The theme will comprise a series of sub-themes that relate children to urban farming, art education, theatre, craft, astronomy and night sky exploration and urban design.
 Uses for the DOT will be curated on their responses to these themes and other novel ideas.

 Think Tank collaborators and supporters: The Mobility & Culture Think Tank 09 is being jointly organized by CitySpinning, MapBee, Qessencedesigns, Openspace India and Protospace Bangalore.